apache/drill/_docs/sql-reference/sql-commands/011-refresh-table-metadata.md

 Sets the number of row groups that a table can have.
 You can increase the threshold if the filter can prune many row groups.
 However, if this setting is too high, the filter evaluation overhead increases.
 Base this setting on the data set.
 Reduce this setting if the planning time is significant or you do not see any benefit at runtime.
 Default is 10000.
 (Drill 1.9+)

 ## Limitations

-Currently, Drill does not support runtime rowgroup pruning.
+- Drill does not support runtime rowgroup pruning.
+- REFRESH TABLE METADATA does not count null values for decimal, varchar, and interval data types.

 ## Examples